iambhagat92/calcuforme/FEATURE_IMPLEMENTATION_PROGRESS.md

 ## 🎯 Project Goal

-Enhance CalcuForMe calculators with modern social sharing, save to browser, and export capabilities to improve user engagement, retention, and viral growth potential.
+Enhance Calculate For Me calculators with modern social sharing, save to browser, and export capabilities to improve user engagement, retention, and viral growth potential.

 ---